Initiatives

 The Global Challenges Foundation works to contribute to increased knowledge and awareness about global catastrophic risks and promote development of improved global governance to prevent the most severe and most pressing threats to humanity.

-The Global Challenges Foundation provides funding for projects that:
+The Global Challenges Foundation provides co-operation and/or funding for projects that:

 - facilitate changes in global governance necessary to mitigate global catastrophic risks